romainl/idiomatic-vimrc/README.md

   - `ctermbg`/`ctermfg` means TUI support,
   - `if &t_Co >= 256` is a test to see if your terminal emulator supports 256 colors, which probably means that the scenario is supported to some extent,
   - `if &t_Co >= 16` is a test to see if your terminal emulator supports 16 colors, which probably means that the scenario is supported to some extent.
-- Feature detection is not exactly a solved problem, in Vim, so it is best not to assume anything.
+- Feature detection is not exactly a solved problem in Vim, so it is best not to assume anything.

 The standard location for a standalone colorscheme is: